zkFHE/circomlib-fhe/BLOG_Arithmetization.md

 ## Signed Decomposition

-The signed decomposition is an expensive operation that takes place in the RLWE-RGSW multiplication, though it can be described independently from FHE.
+The signed decomposition is an expensive operation required for the RLWE-RGSW multiplication, though it can be described independently from FHE.

 As a first step, we can describe this operation over arbitrary integers.
 Given an integer $a \in \mathbb{Z}$ and a base $B \in \mathbb{N}$, the idea is to decompose $a$ in base $B$ as a vector $(a_0, \dots, a_{k-1}) \in \mathbb{Z}^k$ satisfying